INSTRUMENTS / GENERATORS

 - Stereo - Sets the key to pan position ("left" piano keys are panned to left, "right" piano keys are panned to right), with additional stereo ambiance at high settings.

 - Overdrive - Applies a soft overdrive to the generated sound.

 - LFO - Sets the frequency of an LFO unit which is used in the auto panning and tremolo effects (see above).

 - Treble - A simple peaking filter which allows you to decrease or increase the treble levels of the generated sound.

-- Stretch - Sets the amount of "stretching" used for high-pitch notes (C#5 and above: the higher the note pitch, the more the stretching that is applied to it).
+- Stretch - Sets the amount of stretched tuning used for high-pitch notes (C#5 and above: the higher the note pitch, the more the stretched tuning that is applied to it).
 The knob has a range of -50 to +50 cents.
 Set to 0 cents (middle) to turn the effect off.

 - Muffle - Applies a subtle low pass filter to "muffle" the generated sound.
 Use the linked velocity knob to determine how velocity affects muffle.

 - Hardness - Adjusts the sample ranges up or down to change the virtual "size" and brightness of the piano.
 Use the linked velocity knob to determine how velocity affects hardness.